ermongroup/cs228-notes/inference/sampling/index.md

 All sampling techniques involve calling some kind of simple subroutine multiple times in a clever way.

 In our case, we may reduce sampling from a multinomial variable to sampling a single uniform variable by subdividing a unit interval into $$k$$ regions with region $$i$$ having size $$\theta_i$$.
 We then sample uniformly from $$[0,1]$$ and return the value of the region in which our sample falls.
-{% maincolumn 'assets/img/multinomial-sampling.png' 'Reducing sampling from a multinomial distribution to sampling a uniform distribution in [0,1].'%}
+{% include maincolumn_img.html url='assets/img/multinomial-sampling.png' description='Reducing sampling from a multinomial distribution to sampling a uniform distribution in [0,1].' %}

 ### Sampling from directed graphical models

-{% marginfigure 'nb1' 'assets/img/grade-model.png' 'Bayes net model describing the performance of a student on an exam.
-The distribution can be represented a product of conditional probability distributions specified by tables.'%}
+{% include marginfigure.html id="nb1" url="assets/img/grade-model.png" description="Bayes net model describing the performance of a student on an exam.
+The distribution can be represented a product of conditional probability distributions specified by tables." %}

 Our technique for sampling from multinomials naturally extends to Bayesian networks with multinomial variables, via a method called *ancestral* (or *forward*) sampling.
 Given a probability $$p(x_1,...,x_n)$$ specified by a Bayes net, we sample variables in topological order.
 In other words, we start by sampling the variables with no parents; then we sample from the next generation by conditioning these variables' CPDs to values sampled at the first step.
 We proceed like this until the $$n$$ variables have been sampled.